Heinz Felfe: German intelligence

 Felfe joined the Intelligence service (Der Sicherheitsdienst) in 1943.
 In August 1943 he was posted to Switzerland where, as head of the agency's important Swiss unit, his responsibilities included disseminating forged British pound notes as part of a broader strategy to undermine the British currency internationally.
 Towards the end of the war he was promoted to the rank of SS-Obersturmführer (roughly equivalent to a First lieutenant) and, in December 1944, transferred to the Netherlands with a mandate to organise subversive groups behind what was now becoming the allied front line.
+On 8 March 1945, Felfe allegedly participated in the mass executions of 263 hostages in reprisal for the assassination attempt on Hanns Albin Rauter.
 According to a credible 1969 press report much of his energy while in the Netherlands implied a personal rivalry with his father, a Dresden-based Criminal Investigation Officer of evidently overbearing character, who was by origin a member of Germany's Sorbian ethnic minority.
 As the German war machine fell back across Europe, Felfe asked the Gestapo to harass members of the Sorbian minority back in his country's Saxon heartland.

 After the war

 British intelligence

 He was captured by the British Army in 1945, and spent the seventeen months from May 1945 till October 1946 as a British prisoner of war.
 He at some point had learned to speak English fluently.
-Under interrogation in July, 1945, at Blauwkapel (near Utrecht), Felfe stated that he had been "an ardent Nazi".
+Under interrogation in July 1945, at Blauwkapel (near Utrecht), Felfe stated that he had been "an ardent Nazi".
 This was nothing more than the British could have determined for themselves by rummaging through the relevant German records, but the egotistical candor of his assertion was sufficiently unusual for the British to flag it in their own files as well as in the record of the interrogation passed along to the CIA.
 In 1946 he agreed to work for British Intelligence ("MI6") in Münster.
 His assignments included reporting on Communist activism at Cologne and Bonn universities.
 He continued to work for the British at least till 1949, but amid growing suspicion by his handlers that he might also be working for the Soviet intelligence services.
 By 1949 Felfe had also found time to study for and obtain a Law degree from Bonn university.